Thank you for visiting the Clinical Islet Transplant Program website! We hope you will find this site useful.

 If you wish to register your interest to volunteer for one of our current or future research studies, please click here.

 Viacyte have developed a line of pancreatic endoderm cells (PEC-01).
 We are looking for volunteers with Type 1 Diabetes to help us move forward in our efforts to bring "stem cell therapy" to the clinic.
-Specific information is here
+The VC-01 Trial is currently underway but not recruiting patients.
+The VC-02 Trial, however, is underway and actively recruiting.
+Specific information for the VC-02 trial can be found here.

 "Regular" Clinical Islet Transplants

-If there's too much information to read, why not watch some video clips which describe islet transplantation
+Too much information to read?
+Watch some video clips which describe islet transplantation!

 Shortage of Applicants